ben-osband/Stock-Viewer/README.md

-# Stock-Ticker
+# Stock-Viewer

-In this project, we wrote a python program that creates a graphical interface that allows the user to view information about the historical prices of stocks.
+For this project, we wrote a python program that creates a graphical interface that allows the user to view information about the historical prices of stocks.
 The program allows the user to choose:

 * What stock they want to look at
 * The start date and end date of data
 * The interval of data points
-* The type of graph to plot

 ## Core Packages